Arahura & Styx valleys tracks

 Call at the Department of Conservation office for the latest track conditions and to purchase your hut tickets prior to starting the trip.

-Before embarking on the Styx-Arahura Valley walk and for track conditions, maps, weather forecasts and more information on the area contact the Hokitika Area Office.
+Before embarking on the Styx-Arahura Valley walk and for track conditions, maps, weather forecasts and more information on the area contact:

 This route guide should be read in conjunction with Topographical Maps NZ Topo50-BV19 Lake Kaniere.